Appearance & Reality > The Lord Jesus Christ >

 Now I say, as long as the heir is a child, he does not differ at all from a slave although he is owner of everything,

-In the Old Testament, God rebuked the people, chastened them and warned them.
-In the New Testament, we see Paul rebuking the believers in Galatia:
+In the Old Testament, God rebuked the people, chastening and warning them.
+In the New Testament epistles, we see instances of Paul rebuking believers.
+And here, in his epistle to the Galatians, we see him rebuking the believers in Galatia:

 Galatians 3:1-3